 In 2016, CDC scientists reported 5 deaths associated with Lyme carditis.
-They also reported 3 sudden cardiac deaths in 2013.
+CDC also reported 3 sudden cardiac deaths in 2013.
 All 8 of these cases tested positive according to CDC-recommended testing criteria.
 Before 2013, only 4 deaths associated with Lyme carditis were reported between the US and Europe.

 A year after their 2013 report, CDC scientists followed up to attempt to determine frequency of Lyme carditis-associated death.

 Among 121,894 cases reported during 1995–2013 (120,198 cases with any form of Lyme disease and 1,696 cases with carditis specified), 702 (0.6%) died from all causes within a year of Lyme disease diagnosis.
 The observed all-cause mortality for these 121,894 patients is below the predicted age-adjusted, all-cause mortality for this population based on national, age-adjusted death rates.
 Two of these deaths (0.002% of the total) were classified as suspected cases of Lyme carditis–associated mortality after review of available clinical information.

 Both of the two suspected cases of Lyme carditis–associated mortality had positive tests for Lyme antibodies.

 In 2011, CDC scientists released “A Review of Death Certificates Listing Lyme Disease as a Cause of Death in the United States.”
 The scientists looked at death records from 1999 to 2003 in 45 states that listed Lyme disease as at least part of the cause of death.

 There were 96,068 cases of Lyme disease reported to the CDC from 1999 to 2003.
 However, only 23 death records had Lyme disease coded as an underlying cause of death.
 91 other records listed Lyme disease as potentially contributing to the fatal outcome.